-With regards to removing the default SMPs and cashing shippers out at SAP on days when NTS does not make a Market Balancing Action, the proposer has discounted this option as it believes that this option will eliminate the long standing shipper incentive to balance.
-The proposer believes that removing this incentive will lead to greater industry costs through imbalance charges and residual balancing actions.
+With regards to removing the default SMPs and cashing Shipper Users out at SAP on days when NTS does not make a Market Balancing Action, the proposer has discounted this option as it believes that this option will reduce the Shipper User incentive to balance.
+The proposer believes that reducing this incentive will lead to greater industry costs through imbalance charges and residual balancing actions.